Thursday , December 19 2024

 Learning From Adversity

-This is my second week in the Explosive Growth Mentoring Series trading room.
+This is my second week in the Explosive Growth Series .
 I’ve been experiencing explosive growth in my account for sure.
 I opened a small account last Tuesday afternoon just for this room and it has done so well that I added cash to it and expect to add some more this week.
 My account is currently up over 80% from opening (not including the added cash.)
-I’ve revamped my trading plan to include the strategies I’m using on my account that have been so successful.
+I’ve revamped my to include the strategies I’m using on my account that have been so successful.

 Casey got stuck in a bad position on the USD/CAD and the market just steamrolled right over him.
 That happens sometimes.
 The market is the market and it doesn’t care who or what it hurts.
 Casey took his loss and will move on and make it back.
 I’ve seen him do it many times.
 That’s what makes a professional trader.
 In Forex trading, you’re not done until you say you’re done.
 Be prepared to take some losses when using explosive growth techniques, because they can and will come.
 I’m sure Casey will do a video in a day or so explaining what happened and how he plans to adjust for it.